XanaduAI/fixing-a-hole/README.md

 ```bash
 --no-plots
 ```
-By default, if your script or notebook generates plots, then FlamingPy will profile that too.
+By default, if your script or notebook generates plots, then Fixing-A-Hole will profile that too.
 The downside of this is that if a plot is opened and you take 5 seconds to close it, those 5 seconds will count towards how long it took your code to run.
 If you would like to temporarily disable generating plots, you can profile your code with the